-- If your spouse/partner wishes to pursue employment in health services, child care, primary or secondary education or in a setting where these types of services are provided. - If you or your spouse/partner plan to stay for more than 6 months and have lived in one or more of these countries or territories for at least 6 months in a row within the last year of applying.
+- If your spouse/partner wishes to pursue employment in health services, child care, primary or secondary education. - If you or your spouse/partner plan to stay for more than 6 months and have lived in one or more of these countries or territories for at least 6 months in a row within the last year of applying.